seifferth/vis-editorconfig/README.md

 Since vis is incredibly good at editing huge files efficiently, there seems to be a very real danger that those hooks could cause the editor to freeze just before a user's valuable changes are written to disk.

-You can turn support for those pre-save-hooks on or off at any time by running

-    :set edconfhooks on

-or

-    :set edconfhooks off

-If `edconfhooks` are enabled, they will be executed as configured in `.editorconfig`.
-If you want to take a less cautious approach and enable these hooks by default, simply add an additional line below the module import in `visrc.lua`:
+If hooks are enabled, they will be executed as configured in the relevant `.editorconfig` files.
+If you want to use a less cautious approach and enable these hooks by default, you can load the plugin like this:

-    require('editorconfig/edconf')
-    vis:command('set edconfhooks on')   -- supposing you did previously -- require('vis')
+    edconf = require('edconf')
+    edconf.enable_hooks = true

 ## License